joonaaleks/System-Programming-Projects/README.md

 PROJECT 4 KERNEL HACKING:

+When you have cloned this repository, you can go to Project4 and download the xv6-public repository into the folder.

 The original OS was downloaded from https://github.com/mit-pdos/xv6-public.
 All the changes were made to the original OS, see the documentation for the changelog.
 If you don't have qemu installed on your system, run command "sudo apt install qemu".
 If you are using 64 bit OS, you have a high change that the system is unable to find a working qemu executable.
 You should change Makefile at line 54 and uncomment the line "QEMU = qemu-system-x86_64".
 (Please be noted, that these changes have been made already, if you cloned this repository) After changing the Makefile, you should install qemu-system-x86_64 with command "sudo apt install qemu-system-x86"

+When you have downloaded the xv6-public folder, copy all the files from "Changed-Files" folder into the xv6-public folder and replace the existing files in the xv6-public folder with those changed files.

 After necessary installations and changes, run command "make".
 Then run command "make qemu" to start the kernel on qemu-emulator.